Javanese Gamelan Ensemble

 How to join

-We rehearse once a week (usually in the evenings) in the spectacular gamelan room (MBE 3.306).
+Full rehearsals are held once a week.
+Smaller groups meet an additional hour per week.
+All instruction and rehearsals take place in the spectacular gamelan room (MBE 3.306).
 Participation is open to all students and the general public.
-While no prior experience is required, regular attendance throughout the semester is encouraged.
-Pak Rasito is also available
+While no prior experience is required, regular attendance throughout the semester is essential.